 How to Help a Child with a Fear of Visiting Santa Claus

-Pochyly stresses to follow your child’s lead.
-“If you sense your child is fearful, talk to them and validate their thoughts and feelings.”
-Children rely on reassurance from their parents and adults they trust when they find themselves in strange or unknown situations.
-Pochyly reminds, “A parent’s smile and enthusiasm when encountering Santa or any unfamiliar experience creates positive guidance and provides an example for the kids.”
+• Reassure your child.
+Children rely on reassurance from their parents and adults they trust when they find themselves in strange or unknown situations,“ Pochyly says.
+“A parent’s smile and enthusiasm when encountering Santa or any unfamiliar experience creates positive guidance and provides an example for the kids.”

-Lastly, Pochyly advises to never force it.
+• Never force it.
 If a child isn’t ready to sit on Santa’s lap for the perfect photo op, there is always next year.
+If your child's anxiety gets worse over time and impacts their daily life, talk to your child’s healthcare provider.

 Learn more about the Pritzker Department of Psychiatry and Behavioral Health at Lurie Children's